-E. (1) The parties agree to establish a joint labor/ management committee consisting of three representatives from each side.
-A neutral member will be added to serve as facilitator of committee meetings.
-The University will bear the facilitator's fees and expenses.
-The facilitator for the term of this agreement will be Jay Nadelbach.
+E. (1) The parties agree to establish a joint labor/management committee consisting of three representatives from each side.

 The committee shall meet at least quarterly.
 The University agrees to notify the Union of positions that fall into the following categories: